-A new book looks at the history of the human rights movement and reaches surprising conclusions.
-Scott McLemee interviews the author.
+A new book looks at the history of boredom.
+Scott McLemee is fascinated.

 It's been almost twenty years since the death of an American intellectual maverick.
 But Scott McLemee finds there is plenty of life left in his work.